abedinsherifi/Landmark-Detection-Localization/README.md

 # Monocular Simultaneous Localization and Mapping - Mono SLAM
 ## Introduction
 The main goal of this project was to get exposed to Mono SLAM based on Extended Kalman Filter (EKF).
 I personally have been having a hard time understanding EKF especially the theory behind it.
 Nevertheless, applying EKF to monocular SLAM.
 However, Mono SLAM alone seemed doable to some degree.
-My efforts therefore are focused primarily on the Mono SLAM application to a video I took in Boston. <br>
+My efforts therefore are focused primarily on the Mono SLAM application to a video I took in Boston.
+More info pertaining to SLAM in general can be found [*here*](https://www.mathworks.com/discovery/slam.html) <br>

 ## ORB Detector
 One of the first algorithms used was the ORB detector.
 One of the tasks within SLAM is the localization of landmarks in our environment.
 The ORB detector is a very good detector in localizing such landmarks.
 The ORB detector is a very fast and accurate detector which is based out of the FAST algorithm for keypoint detection and on the BRIEF algorithm for calculation of descriptors.
 Once keypoints are located on a frame, descriptors are matched from the current frame